dioniok/sap-fiori-training/Day2_Exercise_Events_2.md

-# Day 2 Exercises - 2
+# Session 2 Exercises - 2
-This is a reference of Code for Day 2 Exercise.
+This is a reference of Code for Session 2 Exercise.

-## Day 2 Exercise - Event Handlers
+## Session 2 Exercise - Event Handlers
 In this step we will create a MessageBox control and display a message when the Process Order button is clicked.

 ### Attach an Event Handler